Salomon X Ultra Winter CS WP 2

 See the Men's Salomon X Ultra Winter CS WP 2

 Sharing its name and basic design with the popular X Ultra hiking model, the Salomon X Ultra Winter CS WP 2 stands out in the winter boot market for its light and athletic feel.
 To put it to the test, we wore the boot on late fall hikes in the North Cascades and throughout a winter in central Washington.
-The verdict: the narrow fit may limit its appeal for some (going up a half size is advisable), but the X Ultra Winter is our favorite winter model for moderate conditions and when hiking and snowshoeing.
-Below we break down the X Ultra Winter’s warmth, waterproofing, traction, comfort, weight, fit and sizing, and more.
+The verdict: the narrow fit may limit its appeal for some (going up a half size is advisable), but the Salomon is our favorite winter model for moderate conditions and when hiking and snowshoeing.
+Below we break down the X Ultra Winter’s performance.
 To see how it stacks up, see our article on the best winter boots.

 Packing 200-gram Thinsulate insulation, the Salomon X Ultra Winter CS WP 2 provides sufficient warmth for mixed active and around-town use in less-than-extreme conditions.
 Combined with light and midweight socks, the boot has kept me comfortable while hiking and snowshoeing in temperatures down to around 10 degrees Fahrenheit (this was the temperate at the trailhead, so it likely dipped below on my hike).
 And it’s proven to be plenty warm for shoveling driveways, wearing around town, and before and after skiing in temps as cold as the mid teens.